glennblock/extensions/attachment.md

 The two valid values for the `attachment` property:

 * `true`- Treat this data element as an attachment to be uploaded
 * `false` - Treat this data element as a text element.
-If the client does not support the `attachment` property and/or the client does not understand the value of this property, the client MUST treat the data element as a text element.

 > __NOTE:__
 > If the attachment property is missing or set to a value to client does not understand, the client SHOULD treat the data element as a text element.